 - Not currently found mentally incompetent to vote by a court

-Register to Vote, you can register through your San Dimas City Clerk’s Office, Los Angeles County Public Library, United States Post Office, by phone, or online.
+Register to Vote, you can register through your San Dimas City Clerk’s Office, L.A County Public Library, United States Post Office, by phone, or online.
 If you would like assistance, the following information is needed to proceed with registration.

 - Your California Driver License or California Identification Card Number